Symptoms of multiple sclerosis

 - double vision

-- ataxia – difficulty with co-ordination
+- difficulty with balance and co-ordination (ataxia)

 Problems with thinking, learning and planning

 Some people with MS have problems with thinking, learning and planning – known as cognitive dysfunction.
 This can include:

 - problems learning and remembering new things – long-term memory is usually unaffected

 - slowness in processing lots of information or multi-tasking

 - a shortened attention span

 - problems with understanding and processing visual information, such as reading a map

 - difficulty with planning and problem solving – people often report that they know what they want to do, but can't grasp how to do it